McConnell Snubs the Moderates on Obamacare

 The full Senate will vote on the bill next week after the CBO score is released, a GOP aide told The Daily Beast, so McConnell has precious little time to twist arms.
 And in some respects, he’s already made the critical decision on where he wants the legislative language to go.
 His revised bill inches the legislation closer to the preferences of his party’s base, and not just in the decision to leave the original Medicaid cuts intact.

 The bill allows, for the first time, tax-favored Health Savings Accounts to pay for insurance premiums—a conservative demand.
 It also allows insurers to skirt a number of the coverage requirements that they must contend with under Obamacare, while simultaneously offering at least one plan that adheres to those standards.
-This provision, which insurers have warned would destabilize markets, was pushed strongly by Sens.
-Mike Lee (R-Utah) and Ted Cruz (R-Tex.).
+This amendment, which insurers have warned would destabilize markets, was pushed strongly by Sens.
+Mike Lee (R-UT) and Ted Cruz (R-TX).
 The two senators virtually demanded it in exchange for their votes.

-When push came to shove, McConnell capitulated and those Senators rewarded him.
-While he acknowledged that it is not a “total repeal” of Obamacare, Cruz indicated that he would vote in favor of the legislation as is.
+When push came to shove, McConnell capitulated and those senators rewarded him.
+While acknowledging that the legislation is not a “total repeal” of Obamacare, Cruz indicated that he would vote in favor of the legislation as is.

 “I think this new bill represents a substantial improvement over the previous version.
 And there are several changes that significantly improve our ability to reduce premiums,” Cruz said.

-Cruz did not seem to be concerned about the bill’s scope, shrugging off suggestions that he capitulated to GOP leadership in accepting anything less than a full repeal.
+Cruz did not seem concerned about how far the bill goes to repeal the Affordable Care Act, shrugging off suggestions that he capitulated to GOP leadership by accepting anything less than a full repeal.

 “If it were up to me, we would have taken up and voted on a full repeal as Congress had done many, many times.
 The conference decided otherwise.
 That was not my decision,” Cruz told reporters.